 - Spacetrawler: The initial series involved an alien named Nogg gathering six humans to join a fight to free the Eeb species from slavery.
 In the sequel series set a few years later, Nogg intervenes in a secluded star system's war, and he tries to get the old gang (the ones still alive, at least) back together for this new adventure.
 The heroes of the last adventure all decline, either because they're busy raising families or because they can't stand Nogg anymore.
 So Nogg has to gather a new crew.

 - While several members of the Gaang are still alive when The Legend of Korra takes place, they only show up in a small handful of episodes each.
-The fact that they don't spend much time fighting is justified, considering they're all in their eighties, but that doesn't explain why Katara, The Heart of the original series, wasn't involved in trying to settle the dispute between the Water Tribes that took place right in her city and ended up causing a civil war.
-Zuko and Toph are also still around, but Zuko is living out his retirement in the Fire Nation, which is unaffected by the series' events, and Toph is living alone in the Foggy Swamp.
+The fact that they don't spend much time fighting is justified, considering they are well into their 80s at this point—Zuko's living out his retirement in the Fire Nation (which is ultimately unaffected by the series' events) while Toph's living alone in the Foggy Swamp.
 They only temporarily join the main plot when the Red Lotus escapes and the Beifongs are captured, respectively.